-In addition, the City plans to implement bus rapid transit at Vissershok, as well as on Lansdowne/Wetton Road to link the Metro South-East to the southern rail corridor.
+In addition, the City plans to implement bus rapid transit on Lansdowne/Wetton Road to link the metro south-east to the southern rail corridor.
+An investigation will be undertaken to extend BRT to Vissershoek/Wolwerivier to inform further implementation.
 Stock Road, Mitchells Plain, will be upgraded.
-Also scheduled to receive an upgrade is the PTI in central Bellville, starting with various short-term infrastructure upgrades, which will later be followed by restructuring and compaction.
+Also scheduled to receive an upgrade is the public transport interchange in central Bellville, starting with various short-term infrastructure upgrades, which will later be followed by restructuring and compaction.